event-driven-robotics/hpe-core/example/movenet/README.md

 This is A Pytorch implementation of MoveNet inspired from the [Movenet.Pytorch](https://github.com/fire717/movenet.pytorch) modified to detect 13 keypoints trained on EROS, an event based representation, only consisting of the inference code.

-## How To Run
+## Instalation

+This can be installed in a few different ways:

 1. Compile the Docker file to create the environment.

 - Download the repository and build the Docker image
     ```shell